avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-25-5-download-install-script.md

 {:.steps}
 ### Download the Install Script

-> **NOTE:** For the purposes of this workshop, this step has already been completed for you, in order to get your client up and running faster.
-If you setting up a Raspberry Pi from scratch, you will need to complete this process, which should only take a few minutes.
+> **NOTE:** For the purposes of this workshop, the install has been pre-built to save time.

-To download the install script, do the following steps on your Raspberry Pi:
+To start the setup and install script, do the following steps on your Raspberry Pi:

-1. Go to [this](https://raw.githubusercontent.com/intel-iot-devkit/avs-device-sdk-intel-speech-enabling-kit/master/install_avs_sdk.sh) link in your browser on nthe Raspberry Pi
-2. Right click anywhere on on the browser and select, "Save As"
-3. Save the script to the your home directory, i.e. `/home/pi`
+1. Open a terminal window by clicking on the black console icon on the toolbar, located at the top-right corner of your Pi's desktop.
+2. You'll need to start the installation script to input your developer credentials.
+In the terminal window, type: `sudo bash install_avs_sdk.sh`.
+You'll be prompted for your **ProductID** (no spaces), **ClientID**, and **Client Secret**.
+Copy and paste these from your developer page, making sure you don't miss any characters or add any spaces.
+3. Check the confirmation printout of your credentials and hit "y" to continue.
+4. A browser window will open to request a refresh token for your device - this is what allows your unique device to access the AVS in the cloud.
+Input your credentials and log in - you should automatically generate the refresh token.
+You can close the browser window after this step.

 {:.verify}
 ### Checkpoint 5

-1. The install script is located at `/home/pi` on your Raspberry Pi
+1. Navigate to */home/pi/sdk-folder/sdk-build/Integration* and right click on the **AlexaClientSDKConfig.json** file.
+Open it with a text editor to view the contents.
+You should see your developer credentials listed under the `authdelegate` section.
+Ensure that the **"refreshToken"** field is populated - it should be a very long string of characters.